Veal, variety meats and by-products, thymus, cooked, braised

 Compare Veal, variety meats and by-products, thymus, cooked, braised

-See how Veal, variety meats and by-products, thymus, cooked, braised compares to other foods:
+See how Veal, variety meats and by-products, thymus, cooked, braised compares to other foods in terms of nutrition:

-- Veal, variety meats and by-products, thymus, cooked, braised vs Veal, breast, whole, boneless, separable lean only, cooked, braised
+- Veal, variety meats and by-products, thymus, cooked, braised vs Game meat, squirrel, cooked, roasted

-- Veal, variety meats and by-products, thymus, cooked, braised vs Lamb, Australian, imported, fresh, composite of trimmed retail cuts, separable lean and fat, trimmed to 1/8" fat, raw
+- Veal, variety meats and by-products, thymus, cooked, braised vs Lamb, variety meats and by-products, brain, raw

-- Veal, variety meats and by-products, thymus, cooked, braised vs Lamb, Australian, imported, fresh, composite of trimmed retail cuts, separable lean and fat, trimmed to 1/8" fat, cooked
+- Veal, variety meats and by-products, thymus, cooked, braised vs Lamb, variety meats and by-products, brain, cooked, braised

 More in Lamb, Veal, and Game Products